Privacy Notice & Cookies Policy

 We will not disclose your personal information to third parties unless we have your permission or are required by law to do so.

-If you would like to access the personal information we hold or would like to raise any queries with us in relation to your information, you can contact us by writing to the Data Protection Officer at:
+If you would like to access the personal information we hold or would like to raise any queries with us in relation to your information, you can contact us at:

 We use a system of classifying the different types of cookies which we use on the website.
 The classification was developed by the International Chamber of Commerce UK and explains more about which cookies we use, why we use them, and the functionality you will lose if you decide you don’t want to have them on your device.